openfaas/faas/README.md

 * Integrate with Istio or Linkerd with [Featured Tutorials](https://docs.openfaas.com/tutorials/featured/#service-mesh)
 * Deploy to [Kubernetes or OpenShift](https://docs.openfaas.com/deployment/)

+## OpenFaaS Tiers and Pricing

+This repository is part of OpenFaaS Community Edition (CE), which is licensed for non-commercial use by individuals, and a time-limited trial for commercial Proof Of Concepts (PoC).
+Internal use within a company or business requires a license.

+OpenFaaS CE:

+* has usage restrictions, which you can learn about in the [OpenFaaS CE EULA](EULA.md)
+* has basic or primitive features and capabilities compared to the commercial versions
+* is not licensed for commercial use of any kind beyond an initial trial period

+OpenFaaS Standard and OpenFaaS for Enterprises are full and distinct commercial products.

+They are maintained and developed independently, by a full-time team, with commercial support, and active maintenance for CVEs, and updates in the Kubernetes and Cloud Native ecosystem.

+Learn more about the tiers at [https://www.openfaas.com/pricing/](https://www.openfaas.com/pricing/)

 ## Overview of OpenFaaS (Serverless Functions Made Simple)

 ![Conceptual architecture](/docs/of-layer-overview.png)